SimCity (1989 video game): Cancelled NES version

-A version for the Nintendo Entertainment System (NES) was announced alongside the SNES version and had been showcased at the 1991 Consumer Electronics Show, but the NES version was never properly released.
-However, prototype cartridges for the NES version were discovered in 2017, and one copy was obtained by video game preservationist Frank Cifaldi, who extensively documented its features compared to the original personal computer game and the SNES version.
-It featured a completely different soundtrack (also composed by Oka) from that of the SNES version; besides Metropolis Theme, a composition that Oka herself considers one of her best works.
+A version for the Nintendo Entertainment System (NES) was announced alongside the Super NES version and had been showcased at the 1991 Consumer Electronics Show, but the NES version was never properly released.
+However, prototype cartridges for the NES version were discovered in 2018, and one copy was obtained by video game preservationist Frank Cifaldi, who extensively documented its features compared to the original PC and Super NES versions.
+It featured a completely different soundtrack (also composed by Oka) from that of the Super NES version; besides Metropolis Theme, a composition that Oka herself considers one of her best works.

 Micropolis

-In January 2008, the SimCity source code was released as free software under the GPL-3.0-or-later license, renamed to Micropolis (the original working title) for trademark reasons, and developed by Don Hopkins.
+In January 2008, the SimCity source code was released as free software under the GPL-3.0-or-later license, renamed Micropolis (the game's original working title) for trademark reasons, and developed by Don Hopkins.
 The release of the source code was motivated by the One Laptop Per Child program.
 The Micropolis source code has been translated to C++, integrated with Python and interfaced with both GTK+ and OpenLaszlo.

 In 2008, Maxis established an online browser-based version of SimCity.
 A second browser-based version was later released under the name Micropolis.
 In 2013, a browser-based version was released, ported using JavaScript and HTML5, as micropolisJS.

 Since Micropolis is licensed under the GPL-3.0-or-later, users can do anything they want with it that conforms with the GPL-3.0-or-later – the only restriction is that they cannot call it "SimCity" (along with a few other limitations to protect EA's trademarks).
 This allows other, differently named projects to be forked from the Micropolis source code.
 Improvements to the open-source code base that merit EA's approval may be incorporated into the official "OLPC SimCity" source code, to be distributed with the OLPC under the trademarked name OLPC SimCity, but only after it has been reviewed and approved by EA.